DarthMazut/PulseApp/README.md

 ## System requirements:
  * Windows 10 1809 or higher (Yes, it's Windows only, no cross-platform this time 😢)
  * Internet connection (duh!)
- * At least 1 GB of free space for logs collecting purpose
+ * At least 200 MB of additional free space for logs collecting purpose

 ## Credits & Attributions
 _Pulse App_ uses two external dependencies: